BIMSBbioinfo/pigx/README.md

 The `execution` section in the settings file allows the user to specify whether the pipeline is to be submitted to a cluster, or run locally, and the degree of parallelism.
 For a full list of possible parameters, see `etc/settings.yaml`.

-The settings.file will look like this:
+The settings file could look like this:

 ```
 locations: